onehashai/onehash-connect/api_docs/writing-bots.md

  site=<dev-url>
 ```

-* key - the API key you created for the bot; this is how Zulip knows
+* key - the API key you created for the bot; this is how Connect knows
   the request is from an authorized user.

-* email - the email address of the bot, e.g. `some-bot@zulip.com`
+* email - the email address of the bot, e.g. `some-bot@onehash.ai`

 * site - your development environment URL; if you are working on a
   development environment hosted on your computer, use